pgaudit/pgaudit_analyze/README.md

 ```
 /pgaudit_analyze/test/test.pl
 ```
-Regression tests will be run on PostgreSQL 9.6 by default.
-Specify `--pgsql-bin=/usr/pgsql-9.5/bin` to run tests on PostgreSQL 9.5.
+Regression tests will be run on PostgreSQL 10 by default.
+Specify `--pgsql-bin=/usr/pgsql-9.6/bin` to run tests on PostgreSQL 9.6 and use the same pattern for 9.5 testing.

 ## Caveats